 Taiwan has always been a helpful partner with relation to healthcare needs and the development of healthcare facilities in developing countries.
 Recently, Taiwan has pledged to support the United States with donation of domestically-produced face masks and medical attire to assist the needs of the people in the United States, Taiwan's primary ally.
 Taiwan has expressed its desire to continue to assist the needs of other countries with medical supplies and expertise, and will continue to assess the situation as more of its domestic production facilities come online and can produce these materials.
 Taiwan wants to help and be a responsible member of the international community, despite its political isolation.

 What is the severity of cases on the island?

 Taiwan's CDC has been very transparent about every single case on the island, and provides detailed information available on its website in both Chinese and English.
-Most cases are imported, meaning that someone became infected outside Taiwan then returned to the island.
-There are very few cases of 'random' community spread, and most local transmissions have been from contacts or friends and family members of those imported cases.
+There are very few cases of 'random' community spread, and most local transmissions have been from contacts or friends and family members of imported cases.

 As of 19 March, 2020, entry for foreign tourists into Taiwan has been temporarily suspended.
 Citizens, residents, and authorized business travelers are allowed entry with a mandatory quarantine period of 14 days.
-Taiwan's new cases are mostly returning citizens infected elsewhere, and local community-based transmission remains very low.
+Taiwan's new cases are mostly from a small group of traceable clusters, and local community-based transmission remains very low.

 There is no panic in Taiwan, and many members of the public feel confidence in their handling of this issue.
 While there is some anxiety about the spread, when comparing the situation on this island to countries around the world, Taiwanese feel they have this under control.
 Life here continues normally, with the exception of large scale event cancellations (such as concerts and sports events) and some school cancellations where a member student was tested positive.
 There have not been any instances of forced community quarantine or limitations of freedom of movement in this democratic society.